-Opioids are prescribed to treat acute pain.
-With prolonged use, pain-relieving effects lessen and pain can become worse.
+Opioids are prescribed to treat acute aches.
+With prolonged use, ache-relieving effects lessen and discomfort can become worse.
 In addition, the body can develop dependence.
 Opioid dependence causes withdrawal symptoms, which makes it difficult to stop taking them.
 Addiction occurs when dependence interferes with daily life.

 A report from Minneapolis Star Tribune cited sources, detailed how those around Prince tried to get him help, but ultimately, those efforts failed.
 For example, Prince’s staff reached out to a physician to help treat him for an addiction to prescription mediation, the newspaper reported.

 On April 15, on his way back to his Minnesota home following a concert in Atlanta, Prince’s plane made an emergency stop in Illinois.
 The singer was found unconscious and given a drug used to combat suspected opioid overdoses.
 Detectives have also questioned a doctor who saw Prince twice in the weeks before he died.

 Prince had spoken about struggling with childhood epilepsy, and friends said he had hip trouble.
 His former percussionist, Sheila E., told The Associated Press that Prince suffered the effects from years of jumping off risers and speakers on stage while wearing high heels.